Shubham-Kumar-2000/protocol-registry/README.md

   commands,
   {
     terminal: true, // Terminal is set to false
-    appName: 'my-custom-script-name' // This is the name of the app file that will be created.
+    appName: 'My app 007' // This is the name of the app file that will be created.
   }
 );
 // the above code will save your commands to a custom app file
 // and execute it when ever required
 ```
 ### checkIfExists(protocol)

 Checks if the provided protocol already exists or not.